Electron charge coherence on a solid neon surface: Decoherence via phonons

-These calculated numbers are at least one order of magnitude better than our experimentally observed $\sim$0.1~ms. Moreover, the decay rate $\mathit{\Gamma}^{(\text{mod})}$ has a complicated dependence on $\omega_0$, not only in the prefactor but also in the integrals.
-In Table 2 and Fig.2 , we present how $T_{1}$ and $T_{2}$ vary with the qubit transition frequency $f_0$.
+These calculated numbers are at least one order of magnitude better than our experimentally observed $\sim$0.1~ms. In Table~\ref{tab:table2} and Fig.~\ref{Fig:2-T1}, we present how $T_{1}$ and $T_{2}$ vary with the qubit transition frequency $f_x$.
 In all cases, they are longer than 0.1~ms, and longer than those of most semiconductor charge qubits.

 So far, we have assumed that the solid Ne occupies the entire lower half space $z<0$.
 This is a valid approximation when the Ne film is thicker than $\sim$10~nm.
 However, if the Ne film is only a few nanometers thick, the image charge will be dominated by the underlying dielectric substrate, such as a silicon (Si) or sapphire.
 Then the electron decoherence is primarily induced by the phonons in Si or sapphire.
-At low temperatures, the longitudinal sound velocity in silicon and sapphire are $c_{\text{Si}} = 8480$ m/s \cite{mcskimin1964} and $c_{\text{Sa}} = 11350$ m/s, respectively~\cite{sarbei1979}.
-Consequently, the typical electron's in-plane wavenumber $\left(m\omega_x/\hbar\right)^{1/2} = 1.9\times 10^7$ m$^{-1}$ is much larger than the wavenumbers of the resonant phonons $\omega_0/c_{\text{Si}} = 4.7\times10^6$ m$^{-1}$ and $ \omega_0/c_{\text{Sa}} = 3.5\times 10^6$ m$^{-1}$ ($f_0=6.4$~GHz).
+At low temperatures, the longitudinal sound velocity in silicon and sapphire are $c_{\text{Si}} = 8480$ m/s (ref.~\cite{mcskimin1964}) and $c_{\text{Sa}} = 11350$ m/s (ref.~\cite{sarbei1979}), respectively.
+Consequently, the typical electron's in-plane wavenumber $\left(m\omega_x/\hbar\right)^{1/2} = 1.9\times 10^7$ m$^{-1}$ is much larger than the wavenumbers of the resonant phonons $\omega_x/c_{\text{Si}} = 4.7\times10^6$ m$^{-1}$ and $ \omega_x/c_{\text{Sa}} = 3.5\times 10^6$ m$^{-1}$ ($f_x=6.4$~GHz).
 This mismatch makes the relaxation rate through these channels essentially 0, following the above calculation.
 Physically it originates from an inability to simultaneously satisfy energy and momentum conservation during the scattering process.
 Therefore, the single phonon scattering from the substrate is exponentially suppressed due to the mismatch between the size of the electron wave function and the phonon wavelength at the same energy.
 In experiments, the thickness of the Ne film typically lies between the two aforementioned extremes.
 As a result, the actual electron charge coherence time may exceed our conservative estimations above.